Nicole Russell, Duchess of Bedford: Biography

-Milinaire was the eldest child of Capt.
+Nicole Schneider was the eldest child of Capt.
 Paul Schneider, a World War I flying Ace, and Marguerite Durand, of the noble Crouzet de Rayssac (or Raissac) des Roches family on her mother's side.
 Shortly after turning eighteen years old, her parents told her she would be married that December to Henri Milinaire, a painter 14 years older than herself whose family owned steelworks in France.
 With Henri she became the mother of four children: Didier Milinaire, Caterine Milinaire, Gilles Milinaire, Agnès Milinaire and three grandchildren: Serafine Klarwein, Galaad Milinaire and Thea Milinaire.

 Nicole Milinaire became a French television producer in the 1950s.
 She was the associate producer of Sheldon Reynolds television series Sherlock Holmes and of the 1951–1954 series, Foreign Intrigue.
 She produced the 1957 CBS series Dick and the Duchess, starring Patrick O'Neal and Hazel Court.
 Nicole also hosted a program on Monte Carlo Television, topics included extrasensory perception and Sir Arthur Conan Doyle with guest Prince Frederick Joseph of Naples.

 In 1960 she married John Russell, 13th Duke of Bedford.
 It was his third and her second marriage; it lasted until his death in 2002 and saw the couple's usual home as Château des Ligures, 2 rue Honoré Labande, Monte Carlo.

 Nicole, (Dowager) Duchess of Bedford died on 6 September 2012 at the age of 92.